IJustDev/whatzbot/README.md

 <div align="center">

-# WhatsBot
+# WhatzBot

-## The best WhatzApp Bot framework out there
+## The best WhatsApp Bot framework out there

 Create a WhatsApp bot **without any browser simulation**.
 Use it like an cli with a clean code architecture.